TuZZiX/ROS_Robotics-my_interesting_moves/README.md

 	roslaunch cwru_baxter_sim baxter_world.launch
 	roslaunch my_interesting_moves interesting_moves_example.launch

-This is a repository for assignment
+This is a repository for assignment, so the code may not be modified after.